inutile parlarne sai,

 The future was in the present, where the past ought to be

-Tamburelli, who was probably the most vocal of Italian architects against the abandonment of the San Siro, has already written, “a great building like the San Siro can always be adapted, as long as you can also (marginally) adapt the standards by which it is measured, as long as you accept that between the stands and the restaurant there may be nineteen steps instead of seventeen”.
-In order for this to possibly happen, though, the problem would have to be truly one of architecture and not one of financial interests, as it seems increasingly clear is the case.
-In other words, it would have to be a real problem for architecture as a spatial device, and not as an instrument for fine-tuning the engines of gentrification and property speculation.
+Meanwhile, San Siro's protected heritage status prevented it from being demolished.
+However, instead of abandoning their absurd project, FC Inter and AC Milan preferred to deepen it, deciding to build not one, but two new stadiums, putting an end to decades of mutualism.
+As Tamburelli, the most vocal of Italian architects against the abandonment of San Siro, had already written, "a great building like San Siro can always be adapted, as long as you can also adapt (marginally) the standards by which it is measured, as long as you accept that between the stands and the restaurant there can be nineteen steps instead of seventeen".
+But for this to happen, the problem would have to be one of architecture, and not one of financial interests, as it seems increasingly clear is the case.
+In other words, it would have to be a real architectural problem, as a spatial device, and not as an instrument for fuelling the engines of gentrification and property speculation.